Small Loans UK – Bad Credit Accepted

 Can I get a small personal loan with bad credit?

 Yes, it may be possible to get a small loan even with bad credit.
 We have lenders on our panel who specialise in lending to people with poor credit history.
 You can fill out our loan eligibility checker and we will even let you know your chances of being approved by one of our lenders.

-When you approach one of the many finance companies on the market which offer small loans for bad credit borrowers, they'll assess your eligibility based upon a number of different factors.
+When you approach one of the many lenders on the market which offer loans for bad credit borrowers, they'll assess your eligibility based upon a number of different factors.